NHypocrite/git_test_02/README.md

 ### This is a test aiming to use Windows terminal to create a repository.

-1

-2 this is the first line

 3

-4 changed！！！！！！
+4

-5 ohhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+5 this is the first line

-6 啊啊啊啊啊啊啊啊啊啊啊啊
+6
+7
+8
+9 changed
+10
+11 oh

+13 ## This change was made on another local branch called master.

-7 This line will only be shown in the master branch
+15 This line will only be shown in the master branch

-8  This text will be shown in the main branch ！
+17  This text will be shown in the main branch ！

-8 This will be shown in a new branch !
+19 This will be shown in a new branch !

-9 This line will also be shown in the feature branch
+21 This line will also be shown in the feature branch

-10 there are two blank lines above
+26 there are two blank lines above

+29